aldo-linux/udaconnect/README.md

 5. `kubectl apply -f deployment/udaconnect-connections-api.yaml` - Set up the service and deployment for the Connections API
 6. `kubectl apply -f deployment/udaconnect-persons-api.yaml` - Set up the service and deployment for the Persons API
 7. `kubectl apply -f deployment/udaconnect-locations-api.yaml` - Set up the service and deployment for the Locations API
+8. `kubectl apply -f deployment/udaconnect-locations-kafka.yaml` - Set up the service and deployment for the Locations Kafka Consumer
-8. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app
+9. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app

 2. Test kafka in K3S